brandur/sorg/content/drafts/rust-web.md

         }
     }

-    /// Shorthand for getting a usable `Logger` out of a request.
-It's also
-    /// possible to access the request's extensions directly. pub fn log<S: server::State>(req: &mut HttpRequest<S>) -> Logger {
+    /// Shorthand for getting a usable `Logger` out of a request. pub fn log<S: server::State>(req: &mut HttpRequest<S>) -> Logger {
         req.extensions().get::<Extension>().unwrap().0.clone()
     }
 }
 ```

-A really nice feature is that request state is keyed to a
+A really nice feature is that middleware state is keyed to
-_type_ instead of a string that goes into a shared hash
+a _type_ instead of a string (like you might find with Rack
-(e.g., Rack in Ruby).
+in Ruby for example).
 This has the benefit of type checking
 at compile-time so you can't mistype a key, but it also
-allows middleware to control their visibility.
-If we wanted
+gives middlewares the power to control their modularity.
+If
-to strongly encapsulate the middleware above we could
+we wanted to strongly encapsulate the middleware above we
-remove the `pub` from `Extension`, thereby making it
+could remove the `pub` from `Extension` so that it becomes
 private.
 Any other modules that tried to access its logger
-would be prevented from doing so by the visibility rules
+would be prevented from doing so by the compiler's
-built into the compiler.
+visibility checks.

 ### Asynchrony all the way down (#asynchrony)

 Like handlers, `actix-web` middleware can be asynchronous
 by returning a future instead of a `Result`.
-This would
+This would,
-allow us to implement something like a rate limiting
+for example, let us to implement a rate limiting middleware
-middleware that made a call out to Redis in a way that
+that made a call out to Redis in a way that doesn't block
-doesn't block anything else.
-Did I mention that `actix-web`
+the HTTP worker.
+Did I mention that `actix-web` is pretty
-is pretty fast?
+fast?

 ## HTTP testing (#testing)

 `actix-web` documents a few recommendations for [HTTP
-testing strategies][actixtesting].
-I settled on a series of
+testing methodologies][actixtesting].
+I settled on a series
-unit tests that use `TestServerBuilder` to compose a
+of unit tests that use `TestServerBuilder` to compose a
 minimal app containing a single target handler, and then
 execute a request against it.
 This is a nice compromise
 because despite tests being minimal, they nonetheless